Written by DivijaVaish, a grade 12 student

 Ethiopia is a country in the “Horn of Africa” and Tigray is the country’s northernmost province, home to almost six million ethnic Tigrayans.

-According to an analysis by the United Nations, more than 350,000 people in this region are suffering through extreme scarcity of food conditions.
+According to an analysis by the United Nations, more than 350,000 people in this region are suffering through famine conditions.
 In November, severe fighting broke out between the ruling party and the government troops which left thousands dead and forced more than two million people to relocate to mountainous regions.

-For a extreme scarcity of food to officially be declared, at least twenty percent of the population must be suffering from extreme food shortage, one in three children acutely malnourished and two in every ten thousand people dying everyday from starvation or malnutrition and disease.
+For a famine to officially be declared, at least twenty percent of the population must be suffering from extreme food shortage, one in three children acutely malnourished and two in every ten thousand people dying everyday from starvation or malnutrition and disease.
 Conditions in Tigray are as bad as this, if not already worse.
 However, the head of Ethiopia’s National Disaster Risk Management Commission stoutly denied everything and said, “We do not have any food shortage.”

 Tigrayans are facing a brutal humanitarian tragedy.